psiugt/bylaws/bylaws.md

 3. A BROTHER may request PERSONAL LEAVE at the beginning of a semester to withdraw from ACTIVE status for that semester.
 If the J-Board does not grant this request, the BROTHER may choose to be INACTIVE.
 	1. A Brother’s Keeper, a BROTHER whose job is to act as liaison to the BROTHER who is INACTIVE or on PERSONAL LEAVE, will be appointed by the J-Board.
 4. An ACTIVE BROTHER who has not met their financial obligation may be placed on PROBATION.
-	1. A BROTHER on PROBATION may become ACTIVE if they meet their financial obligations mid­semester.
+	1. A BROTHER on PROBATION may become ACTIVE if they meet their financial obligations mid-semester.
-5. An ACTIVE BROTHER may be placed on SUSPENSION by a THREE­-FOURTHS majority vote.
+5. An ACTIVE BROTHER may be placed on SUSPENSION by a THREE-FOURTHS majority vote.
 	1. The BROTHER in question must abstain from the vote.
 	2. The length of SUSPENSION must be specified in the motion and may not exceed one year.
 	3. Any motion to SUSPEND a BROTHER must be tabled for two weeks, and the BROTHER in question must be aware of the motion for the tabling period.
-	4. At the beginning of a semester, a SUSPENDED BROTHER may be reinstated early by THREE-­FOURTHS majority.
+	4. At the beginning of a semester, a SUSPENDED BROTHER may be reinstated early by THREE-FOURTHS majority.
 	5. If a SUSPENDED BROTHER lives in the Chapter House, they will be given 60 days to vacate.

 ##### Law 3: Honorary Brothers

-1. A NON­-MEMBER conventionally ineligible for Brotherhood may be initiated into Psi Upsilon as an HONORARY BROTHER in recognition of truly outstanding contribution to the Brotherhood.
+1. A NON-MEMBER conventionally ineligible for Brotherhood may be initiated into Psi Upsilon as an HONORARY BROTHER in recognition of truly outstanding contribution to the Brotherhood.
 2. A person must be brought up for consideration as an HONORARY BROTHER at least two weeks prior to initiation and no more than once per semester.
 3. The vote to initiate an HONORARY BROTHER must use Throne Room procedure.
 4. HONORARY BROTHERS are otherwise treated no differently than all other BROTHERs.